Ant-Tech-Project/Gulzat/Git_notes/README_8day.md

 1. What is Git?
-    - Git is a distributed version control system that helps track changes in source code during software development.
-It allows multiple developers to collaborate on projects, maintaining a history of changes and facilitating easy branching and merging.
+    - Git is a distributed version control system that helps us tp track changes in source code during software development.
+It allows multiple developers or devops to collaborate on projects, maintaining a history of changes and facilitating easy branching and merging.

 2. Explain version control and its types.
     - Version control is a system that records changes to file or set of files over time and allowing you to recall specific versions later.
-There are two types:
+There are two types of version control:
         - **Centralized Version Control (CVCS):** Uses a central server to store version history (e.g., SVN).
         - **Distributed Version Control (DVCS):** Each user has a complete copy of the repository, providing more flexibility and scalability (e.g., Git).

-3. **What are the advantages of using Git?**
+3. What are the advantages of using Git?
     - Git offers several advantages:
+        - Faster release cycles
-        - Distributed nature facilitates collaboration.
+        - Easy team collaboration.
         - Efficient branching and merging.
         - Full version history available locally.
         - Security through hashing and integrity checks.
         - Easy to learn and use.

+4. What is the difference between Git and Github?
+   - Git is a version control system for tracking changes im computer files.
+The main point of Git is to manage projects, or a set of them when changes are made over time.
+It helps to track progress over time and coordinate work among several people on a project
+   - GitHub is a Git repository hosting service that provides a web-based graphical interface.
+GitHub helps every team member to work together on the project from anywhere, making collaboration easy.

+5. What is a Git repositories?
+   - Git repository refers to a place where all the Git files are stored.
+These files can either be stored on the local repository or on the remote repository.

+6. How can you initialize a repository in git?
+   - If you want to initialize an empty repository to a directory in git, you need to enter the git init command.
+After this command, a hidden .git folder will appear in the folder

 4. **How does Git differ from other version control systems like SVN?**
     - Git is distributed, meaning every user has a complete copy of the repository.
 SVN, a centralized system, relies on a central server.
 Git allows offline work, faster branching, and doesn't require constant network access.